daniel-rusnac/unity-view-management-package/README.md

 ## Installation

-This package depends on [Sriptable Object Architecture](https://github.com/danielrusnac/unity-so-architecture-package) that need to be mannualy installed first.
+This package depends on [Sriptable Object Architecture](https://github.com/danielrusnac/unity-so-architecture-package) that must to be mannualy installed first.

 When all dependencies are resolved:
 - Go to *Window/Package Manager*